UofGStats/weektemplate/README.md

-# UofG Stats Weekly Quarto Template
+# UofGStats Weekly Quarto Template

 This document explains how to install, set up, and customize the UofG Stats weekly Quarto template.